 Education is certainly a major factor immigrants consider when moving to another country.
 Australian citizenship gives you access to different financial assistance and support if you’re thinking about studying.
 Not only are you eligible for domestic fees, but you’ll also have access to student loan schemes like HECS-HELP and VET which can go toward the cost of your education.
 Most of these education loans and assistance programs are not available to Australia permanent residents.
 Australian citizenship is an important eligibility requirement.
 The education benefits related to Australian citizenship have helped thousands of people and families who’ve migrated to Australia and they can help you too.

-Australian citizenship offers several benefits while travelling.
+Australian citizenship offers several benefits while traveling.
 Here are some of the perks citizenship provides:

-You have 24/7 support when travelling.
+You have 24/7 support when traveling.
 As an Australian citizen, you’ll enjoy 24/7 support from The Department of Foreign Affairs and Trade (DFAT).
-Their emergency helpline called Consular Emergency Support will help with emergencies, natural disasters, lost passports or any other issues you might experience while travelling.
+Their emergency helpline called Consular Emergency Support will help with emergencies, natural disasters, lost passports, or any other issues you might experience while traveling.
 Their support provides an extra level of protection because you know if anything ever happened, the Australian government would support you.

 How to get Australian citizenship

 With all the benefits mentioned, I know you’re eager to know how to get Australian citizenship.
 The main ways of getting citizenship include: